seanliang/ConvertToUTF8/README.md

 Description (中文说明见README.zh_CN.md)
 ------------------
-This Sublime Text 2 plug-in aims to help people view and edit text files which encodings are not supported currently by Sublime Text, especially for CJK users who using GB2312, GBK, BIG5, etc.
+This Sublime Text 2 plug-in aims to help people view and edit text files which encodings are not supported currently by Sublime Text, especially for CJK users who using GB2312, GBK, BIG5, EUC-KR, EUC-JP, etc.

 It will:
 * finds the proper encoding of current file when a file is loaded